 One of my favorite meals to cook in the Crock-Pot is pork roast, and we have it often during the fall and winter months.
-It makes a wonderful Christmas dinner, and it’s always on the menu for New Year's Day — gotta do everything we can for good luck!
+It makes a wonderful Christmas dinner or New Year's Day dinner -- gotta do everything we can for good luck!
 I try to make it a little different each time, but lately, we're loving this Crock-Pot Pork Roast with Apples and Onions.

 I used to always make pork roast in the oven.
-This was the way my mom made it and my grandma made it, and just about everyone else is I know made roasts this way too.
+This was the way my mom made it and my grandma made it.
 The only problem is that you have to watch and baste the meat so that it doesn't get too dry.

 But when you make a pork roast in the slow cooker, this isn't a problem.
-You just put the roast in, and a few hours later, it’s cooked to perfection!
+You just put the roast in, and a few hours later, the crock pot pork roast is cooked to perfection!

 And, I've found that adding apples and plenty of onions keeps the meat extra juicy.
 It's almost like making applesauce along with the pork.
 Since we usually serve applesauce with pork anyway, this saves a step, and it's tastier too.